A Survey of Reinforcement Learning from Human Feedback: Reward Model Training

 This is related to issues posed by the approximate nature of the reward model in general, discussed in further detail in \cref{par:approximate_rewards}, but improving reward model accuracy, in general, is not sufficient: \Citet{mckinney2022fragility} further show the interdependence of the reward model and the policy, demonstrating that reward models trained online together with a policy may not be effective when a completely new policy is trained.

-Solutions to the problems of overoptimization and interdependence can take different forms: One is to update the reward model online with sufficient frequency using notably more on-policy queries (see \Cref{sec:labelcollection-activelearning}), another is to improve the reward model, e.g., by leveraging ensembles \citep{coste2024reward} or by modifying the training procedure to place additional emphasis on challenging examples \citep{zheng2024improving}, and a third, discussed in \cref{par:approximate_rewards}, is to add constraints to the policy training.
+Solutions to the problems of overoptimization and interdependence can take different forms: One is to update the reward model online with sufficient frequency using notably more on-policy queries (see \Cref{sec:labelcollection-activelearning}), another is to improve the reward model, e.g., by leveraging ensembles \citep{eisenstein2024helping,coste2024reward}, combining multiple reward models with weight averaging\citep{rame2024warm}, or by modifying the training procedure to place additional emphasis on challenging examples \citep{zheng2024improving}, and a third, discussed in \cref{par:approximate_rewards}, is to add constraints to the policy training.